Snackman8/VocabTrainer/README.md

 Application to simulate flash cards for learning vocabulary and other terms.

+Designed for use on desktop browsers and mobile phones.

 The Adaptive Mini Quiz feature tracks statistics on every user and tailors a 5 question mini quiz to the individual user with the words they are having the most trouble with.

 <img width=600 src="https://github.com/Snackman8/VocabTrainer/raw/main/docs/ChooseQuiz.png">